clivekahn/hello-world/examples/capture/readmeEDIT.md

 ```

 Image depth data is usually provided on a 12-bit grayscale which is not very useful for visualization.
-To enhance visualiztion, we provide an API that converts the grayscale image to RGB:
+To enhance visualization, we provide an API that converts the grayscale image to RGB:
 ```cpp
 // Declare depth colorizer for enhanced color visualization of depth data rs2::colorizer color_map;